Logarithmic typical distances in preferential attachment models: Introduction and main result

 In the second case, corresponding to $\delta>0$ for PAMs, a sharp bound of $\log_\nu n$ for the typical distance is established for both inhomogeneous random graphs and configuration models.
 In $2010$, with $m\geq 2$, Dommers, the first author and Hooghiemstra proved an upper bound $c_1\log n$ and a lower bound $c_2\log n$, for some constants $c_1<c_2$ in \cite{DomHofHoo10}, leaving the precise sharp bound as an open problem.
 Later, in $2024$, the first author provided a lower bound of $\log_\nu{n}$ in \cite[Theorem 8.13]{Hofs24}, and conjectured this bound to be sharp.

-In this article, we show that this conjecture is indeed correct, by proving that the typical distance in PAMs with out-degree $m\geq 2$ and fitness parameter $\delta>0$ is indeed around $\log_\nu{n}$.
+In this article, we show that this conjecture is indeed correct, by proving that the typical distance in PAMs with out-degree $m\geq 2$ and fitness parameter $\delta>0$ is indeed \zhu{of order} $\log_\nu{n}$.
 Before formulating this result, we first formally define our PAMs.